cMurschall/tagging-dashboard/README.md

 This will create a `dist` directory with the executable and all the necessary files to run the application.
 It is recommended to run the generated executable from a command line to see the output and error log messages.

 ### Installer

 There is a There is a [tagging_dashboard.spec](tagging_dashboard.spec) PyInstaller spec file in the root directory that will pack the project into a windows executable.
 To build the executable pyinstaller in version 6.13.0 or greater is required Run

 ```powershell
 pyinstaller --clean tagging_dashboard.spec
 ```

 and the resulting `tagging_dashboard.exe` file will be output in the `dist` directory.
-This method is not well tested and it is highly recommended to run the executable from commandline to see any errors on stdout and stderr that might occur.
+This method is not well tested ( the testing method was: "Oh wow, now it finally builds a .exe file and fires up without errors and serves the webpage.") and it is highly recommended to run the executable from commandline to see any errors on stdout and stderr that might occur.

 ### Streamdeck  Plugin